 The inflammation caused by gum disease has a cascading effect on the healthy tissue in the mouth and throughout the body.
 As a result, a number of studies have found links between periodontal disease and such chronic illnesses as kidney disease, respiratory disease, type 2 diabetes, and heart disease.
 The disease has also been shown to cause problems during pregnancy, including premature birth and miscarriage.

-Now a new study has found that gum disease may also affect a woman’s ability to become pregnant, according to researchers at the University of Western Australia.
+Now a study has found that gum disease may also affect a woman’s ability to become pregnant, according to researchers at the University of Western Australia.
 This study marks the first attempt to determine whether gum disease, which already raises a woman’s risk of developing a number of women’s health issues, can negatively impact conception.
 The findings of this study now suggest that a woman can improve her chances of becoming pregnant by treating the development of gum disease.

 A Pregnancy Problem